-- Third warning letter is issued to the students who have missed 10 consecutive classes.
-The letter will confirm the requirement set by the UKVI.
+- A third warning letter is issued to the students who have missed 10 consecutive classes.
+The letter will confirm the requirement set by the relevant authorities.

-- The management will inform the UKVI if the student has missed 10 expected contacts – these include but are not limited to attending a class, a meeting with tutor or college official, submitting an assessed or non-assessed coursework, attending a test/examination etc.
+- The management will inform the relevant authorities if the student has missed 10 consecutive contacts – these include, but are not limited to attending a class, a meeting with tutor or college official, submitting an assessed or non-assessed coursework, attending a test/examination etc.

-- If a student who has already been reported to the UKVI reports back to the college with a valid reason for his absence and the college is satisfied with the response from the student, UKVI will be informed of the same.
+- If a student who has already been reported to the relevant authorities, reports back to the college with a valid reason for his absence and the college is satisfied with the response from the student, relevant authorities will be informed of the same.

-- A Register of those students reported to the UKVI is maintained.
+- A register of those students reported to the relevant authorities is maintained.
 A log of all the communications with students is maintained for future references and follow ups.

-- Records of authorized absence will be retained on the student’s file.
+- Records of authorized absence will be retained in the student’s file.

 Last updated and reviewed: January 2017